 For more information, please refer to the By-law or contact the Heritage Planner at firstname.lastname@example.org.

 Note: Grants will be transferrable to subsequent owners upon sale of a property with City of Winnipeg approval.

 The City-Wide Heritage Program provides financial assistance to individuals and various types of organizations for initiatives that preserve and interpret Winnipeg's rich heritage.
-Financial assistance is available through Historical Resource Conservation Grants and Heritage Research & Interpretive Grants under the Gail Parvin Hammerquist Fund City-Wide Heritage Program.
+Financial assistance is available through Capital Project Grants and Heritage Research and Interpretive Grants under the Gail Parvin Hammerquist Fund City-Wide Heritage Program.